maciejgz/rac/README.md

 - Gradle as a build tool
 - DDD and hexagonal architecture - keep application and domain logic independent of the framework.
 All beans shall be created in the infrastructure layer config classes.
   The only exception are the transactional annotations in the application service layer.
+- Domain events should be different from the events sent to the message broker.
+Domain events are used for internal communication between services.
+For the simplicity, we will use the same events for both internal and external communication.
 - Domain services should operate on pure data without commands.
 Commands reach the application service layer and from there we pass on pure data or domain DTOs.
-- Event sourcing - Kafka as a message broker
+- Kafka as a message broker
 - Internal communication between services by events with sagas
 - Requests to the services through the API Gateway
-- API Gateway receives a success message right after submission of rent request - then asynchronous commit is sent after succesful saga execution
+- API Gateway receives a success message right after submission of rent request - then asynchronous commit is sent after successful saga execution

 ### Components
 - rac-api-gateway - 8080 - API gateway